You’ve got a strategy, you’ve made some videos, now what?

 Instagram has also released different video formats and options.
 Users can post videos to disappearing Stories, and now there’s IGTV, a new home for long-form vertical video, which allows hour-long videos.

-Don’t let Twitter’s lower-than-most user count (330 million) throw you off: It’s a thriving social network and a critical place to be if that’s where your audience is.
+Don’t let Twitter’s lower-than-most user count (321 million) throw you off: It’s a thriving social network and an important place to be if it’s where your audience is.
 Within some niche business circles, people post upwards of 5x per day.

-With 93 percent of Twitter interactions happening on mobile, it’s a great place to reach people wherever they are, on the go.
+With 93% of Twitter interactions happening on mobile, it’s a great place to reach people wherever they are, on the go.

-There are several options for getting your videos on Twitter: Record them from the app, upload them, or “go live” with a Twitter featured called Periscope, where a lack of polish is expected.
+There are several options for getting your videos on Twitter: Record them from the app, upload them, or “go live” with a Twitter feature called Periscope, where a lack of polish is expected.